JasperFx/wolverine/docs/guide/handlers/discovery.md

     {
     }

-    // It's also legal to handle a message by an abstract
-    // base class or an implemented interface. public void Consume(IEvent @event)
-    {
-    }

     // You can inject additional services directly into the handler
     // method
     public ValueTask ConsumeAsync(Message3 weirdName, IEmailService service)